elilourens/stirbot/README.md

 ### AI Usage Policy Compliance

 All AI-generated code follows these documentation practices:
-- **Clear Markers:** Each AI-generated section is surrounded by clear comments indicating AI generation
+- **Clear Markers:** Each AI-generated section is surrounded by clear comments indicating AI generation and date
 - **Attribution:** The specific AI model and version is documented
-- **Date Tracking:** Generation dates are included where available
 - **Purpose Documentation:** The reason for using AI assistance is stated
-- **Review Process:** All AI-generated code was reviewed, tested, and integrated by the developer
+- **Review Process:** All AI-generated code was reviewed, tested, and integrated by me

-### Code Review Process for AI-Generated Code

-1. **Generation:** AI provides initial code based on specific prompts
-2. **Review:** Developer examines the code for correctness, security, and style
-3. **Testing:** Code is tested with relevant test cases
-4. **Integration:** Code is integrated with proper documentation and markers
-5. **Maintenance:** AI-generated code is treated like any other code - updated and maintained as needed

 ## Project Structure

 ```
 stirbot/
 ├── .git/                  # Git metadata and version history
-├── .claude/               # Claude AI configuration
 ├── backend/               # Main application code
 │   ├── app.py             # Gradio web interface
 │   ├── main.py            # Main application entry point